micro-ROS/micro_ros_renesas2estudio_component/README.md

    <details>
    <summary>FreeRTOS</summary>

-   Configure the stack and heap size in the created FreeRTOS task:
+   Create and configure the micro-ROS FreeRTOS task:

       1. On the `configuration.xml` menu, go to the `Stacks` tab and create a new thread for micro-ROS.
       2. Go to the `Stacks` tab, then select `New Stack -> FreeRTOS -> Memory Management -> Heap 4`.
 TODO: were to put this step?